 We’ve talked to a couple of volunteers who have been to several ILP countries about they things they love the most about their semesters: *Spoiler* it’s not about the country!

 Trying to choose what ILP country you want to volunteer in is one tough decision — but as it turns out, where you go doesn’t really matter.
 Shocker, I know.
-Sure, there are differences between life in the Dominican Republic and life living abroad in Poland, but the very best things about an ILP semester are things that all the countries have in common.
+Sure, there are differences between life in the Caribbean and life living abroad in Africa, but the very best things about an ILP semester are things that all the countries have in common.